 Performances

-The SDitH scheme has two variants: the hypercube variant (-hyp suffix) and the threshold variant (-thr suffix).
+The SDitH scheme has two trade-offs: the trade-off for short signatures (-short suffix) and the trade-off for fast timings (-fast suffix).
 The proposed instances target 3 security levels defined by NIST: L1 (security of AES-128), L3 (security of AES-192), L5 (security of AES-256).
-For each variant and each security level, two instances are proposed: an instance with base field GF(256) and an instance with base field GF(251).

 Security Level L1

-Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (cycles) Sign (cycles) Verify (cycles)
+Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (ms) Sign (ms) Verify (ms)

 Security Level L3

-Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (cycles) Sign (cycles) Verify (cycles)
+Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (ms) Sign (ms) Verify (ms)

 Security Level L5

-Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (cycles) Sign (cycles) Verify (cycles)
+Instance Public Key (bytes) Secret Key (bytes) Signature (bytes) Key Generation (ms) Sign (ms) Verify (ms)

 Main features